Starlight for RabbitMQ frequently asked questions

 What are the Starlight for RabbitMQ limitations?

 Yes, Starlight for RabbitMQ is open source using the Apache 2.0 license.
-You can find the source code on the GitHub repository datastax/starlight-for-rabbitmq.
+You can find the source code in the Starlight for RabbitMQ GitHub repository.

 Does Starlight for RabbitMQ support Kubernetes?